yunifuchioka/opt-mimic-robot-deploy/README.md

 source /opt/ros/dashing/setup.bash
 source /opt/openrobots/setup.bash
 ```
 3. `cd` to the workspace directory (`cd ~/Documents/robot_script_ws/workspace` in my case), then build with colcon.
-I belive that the arguments to specify the libtorch installation location only needs to be run once on initial project compilation (ie just `colcon build`).
+I belive that the arguments to specify the libtorch installation location only needs to be run once on initial project compilation (ie just `colcon build` for later builds).
 If the build fails, it's most likely because of changes to cmake files in external packages that haven't been accounted for.
-In this case, I look for the chunk of cmake code corresponding to the error message, and comment out the problematic lines.
+In this case, I look for the chunk of cmake code corresponding to the error message, and comment out the problematic lines (a bit hacky, but it's likely not worth debugging cmake code accross multiple packages...).
 ```
 colcon build --cmake-args -DCMAKE_PREFIX_PATH=$PWD/../libtorch
 ```